department-of-veterans-affairs/va.gov-team/platform/product-management/product-outline-template.md

 ---

 ## Assumptions
 - *Include indication of which assumption you think is most risky.
-Your Solution Approach (next section) should describe how you'll validate that assumtion w/your initial set of functionality*
+Your Solution Approach (next section) should describe how you'll validate that assumption w/your initial set of functionality*

 ## Solution Approach